ckswilliams/modOpenREM/docs/patientid.rst

     :align: center
     :alt: Patient name and ID in search filter

-If the values in the database are *not* encrypted, then partial search terms can be used as a case insensitive 'contains' query will be applied.
+If the values in the database are *not* encrypted, then partial search terms can be used as a case-insensitive 'contains' query will be applied.

 If the values are encrypted, then only the entire string, with exactly the same case, spacing and punctuation will